Yovanmost/G-Score/README.md

 # 1. Using the docker containers
-Step 1: Clone this repo
+Step 1: Clone this repo.

-Step 2: Change the `.env.example` file to your environment
+Step 2: You can either create a `.env` file or change the `.env.example` file to `.env` for your environment.

-Step 3: Run `docker-compose up --build`
+Step 3: Run `docker-compose up --build`.

 ## URL's (local version)